uwciso/browser-security/README.md

 * Stop and remove all containers
   `docker kill $(docker ps -q); docker rm $(docker ps -q -a)`

-* With an existing volume, kill and remove all containers, and then rebuild a new one (here tagged as "new")
+* With an existing volume, kill and remove all containers, and then rebuild a new one (here tagged as "new", and with File Browser creds pass through as env variables)
-  `docker kill $(docker ps -q); docker rm $(docker ps -q -a);   docker build --tag=browser-security:new .; docker run --mount source=browser-sec-vol,destination=/dockervol,readonly -d -p 127.0.0.1:4000:3100 -p 127.0.0.1:4001:8080 browser-security:new`
+  `docker kill $(docker ps -q); docker rm $(docker ps -q -a);   docker build --tag=browser-security:new .; docker run -e "FILE_BROWSER_USER=student" -e "FILE_BROWSER_PASSWORD=pwd" -d -p 127.0.0.1:4000:3100 -p 127.0.0.1:4001:8080 browser-security:new`

 ## Resources
 * [CSP with Helmet.js](https://helmetjs.github.io/docs/csp/)